-Large entrance hall accessed via solid wood front door.
+Large entrance hall accessed from the courtyard via a solid wood front door.

-Kitchen/Dining Room (5.05 x 3.90 m) open plan, fitted with a range of floor and wall units, cooker with double width electric oven and 5 ring gas hob, extractor and dishwasher.
-The dining area offers space for a large table and chairs.
+Kitchen (5.05 x 3.90 m) open plan, fitted with a range of floor and wall units, cooker with double width electric oven and 5 ring gas hob, extractor and dishwasher.
+Space for breakfast table/informal dining.
 Sloped ceiling with wooden beams and wooden shuttered windows.